jrwells/gitbook-plugin-contextual-search/README.md

 ## search

-This is a drop in replacement for the default [search](https://github.com/GitbookIO/plugin-search) plugin, all of the original functionality is still present.
+This is *mostly* a drop in replacement for the default [search](https://github.com/GitbookIO/plugin-search) plugin, most of the original functionality is still present;

-### Search options

-Most backends for the `plugin-search` will support a range of common configuration listed below. **You should check the description of each backend in case some do not support some options**.
+the backend is slightly less agnostic because it relies on depth information.

 #### Adding keywords to a page